 Rectilinearity <= 1.5%

-CS ( COELHO DA SILVA ) was established in 1927.
-It has continued to be a family owned business with a strategy firmly focused on quality and innovation, it is this drive and commitment which has made CS one of Europe's ( and by default ) the worlds leading manufacturers boasting a production capacity of 57 million units making it Portugals largest clay tile manufacturer.
+CS ( COELHO DA SILVA ) was established in 1927 and has continued to be a family owned business with a strategy firmly focused on quality and innovation.
+It's drive and commitment has made CS one of the worlds leading clay roof tile manufacturers, boasting a production capacity of 57 million units per annum makes it Portugals largest clay tile manufacturer.

 CS uses the very latest technology and equipment for the manufacture of its range of roofing products, for example plaster cast molds which provide far greater definition and consistency as opposed to the run of the mill silicone molds.
-The plaster used to form the moods is subsequently all recycled in order to make more molds and so on.
+The plaster used to form the moods is 100% recycled to make more molds and so on.

-The local sources of fine clays from which to draw upon is a tremendous advantage and ecologically beneficial to the environment, All the blends of clays used for production are stored indoors which is extremely important and of course the all important firing temperature at over 1,200º Celsius helps make the finished product absolutely perfect for cold wet climates.
+The local fine clay deposits are a tremendous advantage logistically and ecologically beneficial to the environment, All the blends of clays used for production are stored indoors which is extremely important and of course the all important firing temperature at over 1,100º Celsius helps make the finished product absolutely perfect for cold wet climates.